kfhermes/DustCast/README.md

 ```
 pip install -e .[eval]
 ```
 Note that this might take several minutes to complete.
-For this paper used PyTorch 2.4.1 and PyTorch Lightning 2.5.0.
+For this paper we used PyTorch 2.4.1 and PyTorch Lightning 2.5.0.
 Compatibility with newer versions is not guaranteed.

-If want to train the model, you also need to set up your WandB account.
+If you want to train the model, you also need to set up your WandB account.
 Sign up at [wandb.ai](http://wandb.ai), then set up your WandB API key by running
 ```
 wandb login
 ```